danfuzz/lactoserv/doc/configuration.md

 * `path` &mdash; Path to the file, with the final path component modified by infixing the process ID.
-* `updateSecs` &mdash; How many seconds to wait between each file update while the system is running.
+* `updateSec` &mdash; How many seconds to wait between each file update while the system is running.
 Optional and defaults to "never."
 * `save` &mdash; Optional file preservation configuration.
 If not specified, no file preservation is done.